FreeCAD/FreeCAD-documentation/wiki/Manual:Generating_2D_drawings.md

     -   Make sure that the View frames, labels, and vertices are visible.
 If not, hit the <img alt="" src=images/TechDraw_ToggleFrame.svg  style="width:16px;"> Toggle button.
     -   Edit the text in each section of the sheet title block by clicking on the small green square on the left side of the text.

 Our page can now be exported to SVG for further work in graphical applications like [Inkscape](http://www.inkscape.org) or to DXF.
-Select the page in the [tree view](Tree_view.md) and then select menu {{MenuCommand|File → Export}}.
+Select the page in the [tree view](Tree_view.md) and then select menu **File → Export**.
 The DXF format is importable in almost all existing 2D CAD applications.
 TechDraw pages can also be directly printed or exported to PDF.

 **Downloads**